 Each of the three main levels have a hub area, where you can talk to villagers, and each villager has a very simplistic and “big cardboard cutout” design to them.
 Really, the whole game feels very simplistic, in a 2nd grade art book kind of way, but it isn’t actually a bad thing.
 I think it works really well with the minimalist design.
 It’s a very light hearted type of game.

-The dialoge comes off as trying a bit too hard in a couple spots, but sadly, that’s just the way a lot of dialoge is written now.
+The dialogue comes off as trying a bit too hard in a couple spots, but sadly, that’s just the way a lot of dialogue is written now.
 Trying to be more brash and cynical.
 Also the few swear words that do show up feel extremely out of place for a game that looks and plays like this does.
 It doesn’t need it, and really broke the immersion for me, while I was playing.
 The text also is in very short bursts and takes up more time than it needs to.
 Even though it does add to the story, it could have been cut down drastically to allow for the player to just continue on.

 The puzzles are extremely easy, with the most complicated sections, requiring you to push a button or two at a time.
 Although they are essentially effortless, it still breaks up the platforming and dialogue sections nicely.
 Coupled with some decent small platforming sections, it really fleshes out the gameplay itself a ton.
 There are a few Boss fights as well, which in typical fashion, require you to hurt the boss the same way, three separate times until he his defeated.